2010 DO-IT Summer Study Schedule

 Plan ahead for rest, personal care, and other needs so you can arrive promptly and participate in all activities.
 If you require an adjustment to your schedule, request approval from a DO-IT staff member.

-On your schedule look for the following icons that highlight the major area of focus for each activity:
+On your schedule look for the following major areas of focus for each activity:

-- Academic/College Preparation: Planning for college, securing accommodations, exploring different majors and fields of study.
+- Academic/College Preparation: Planning for college, securing accommodations, exploring different fields of study.

-- Career Preparation: Exploring new and exciting career fields, participating in work-based learning, creating a resume.
+- Career Preparation: Exploring new and exciting career fields, participating in work-based learning.

 - High-Tech Skills: Developing technology skills, learning about assistive technology, designing a website.

 Be aware of your personal safety during the program, both on campus and off campus.
 Travel in a group of 3 or more that include an intern or a staff member.
 Keep track of your roommate or other "buddy."